michalsvorc/git-print/README.md

 Default: `true`

-Shorthand option for listing of `staged` files only.
+Shorthand option for toggling listing of `staged` files only.

 This option makes the output suitable for processing with linting and formatting tools.